NN-Chowdh/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 ## Grouping 2 - Books by Category and Price Range

 Now, I want to analyze the relationship between book categories and pricing by grouping books first by their genre categories, then by price ranges within each category.
-This will help me understand how pricing varies across different types of books and whether certain genres tend to be more expensive than others.
+This will help me understand how pricing varies across different types of books.

 **Procedures of grouping plan:**